 I started my career in jewelry in 2010 spending a year as an apprentice in Brooklyn.
-It was there that I learned the ancient metals techniques of hand soldering and forming that became the fundamental processes I use to create my designs.
+It was there that I learned the ancient metal techniques of hand soldering and forming that became the fundamental processes I use to create my designs.

 I like to challenge the eye to see things that they might not have seen within the negative space or see something they wouldn't have found appealing before.
 Although each design has a very specific inspiration for me, I like the wearer to decide what it means to them.
 It wasn't until I got to my current home of Austin that I discovered the power I had with design, to use my jewelry to help the women around me.

 From these bronze castings, hand finishing is done with great attention to detail.
 I think the hand finishing is what keeps my super modern shapes looking warm and organic.
 If we use stones in the design, these ethically sourced stones are also set by hand.

 Now, it's time to make things really shine!
 Off to Rhode Island, the designs will go to be finished in 14k Gold.
-I offer Yellow, White or Rose gold in all of my designs and put my gold plating on 10x thicker than the industry standard so that it will stay on longer.
-I also plate Nickel Free, meaning every piece is 100% hypoallergenic.
+I offer yellow, white or rose gold in all of my designs and put my gold plating on 10x thicker than the industry standard so that it will stay on longer.
+I also plate nickel free, meaning every piece is 100% hypoallergenic.